-How to solve memory leaks in Windows 10
+How can I solve memory leaks in Windows 10?

 As we mentioned above, Windows 10’s Task Manager is probably the best way to find and deal with memory leaks.
 By using the Task Manger, we’re going to check if a program is using more memory than it should, and immediately close it.

 In case you don’t know how to use the Task Manager in Windows 10, follow these instructions: